 Nancy K. Sweitzer, MD, PhD

-Nancy K. Sweitzer, MD, PhD, is a physician-scientist and board-certified advanced heart failure and transplant cardiologist, director of the UA Sarver Heart Center, professor of medicine and chief of the Division of Cardiology in the University of Arizona College of Medicine - Tucson.
+Nancy K. Sweitzer, MD, PhD, director of the UA Sarver Heart Center, professor of medicine and chief of the Division of Cardiology in the University of Arizona College of Medicine - Tucson, is a board-certified advanced heart failure and transplant cardiologist and clinical researcher, specializing in heart failure, mechanical circulatory support and heart transplant patient care.

 Nationally recognized for her leadership and experience in clinical trials, Dr. Sweitzer's research program focuses on interaction of the dysfunctional heart muscle in heart failure with other body systems to better understand how to improve symptoms and organ function in heart failure patients.
 She has done extensive work on the physiology of heart failure with preserved systolic function, a disease that disproportionately affects elderly women.